singlecore06483/sc_framework/README.md

 UPDATES
 -

-new updates and features in sc_framework v1.0:
+new updates and features in sc_framework v1.1:

-- added 2 new exploits.
+- added 4 new exploits.
-- added 1 cve-exploit.
+- added 2 new search commands. ---> dos, php
+- fixed the install file.
+- fixed the bugs and error.

 SC FRAMEWORK
 -

-this tool uses 33 exploits and 18 cve exploits and 10 payloads. wich some of the exploit like `ssh-loign-test, PDF-exploit, and more 31 exploits`.
+this tool uses 37 exploits and 18 cve exploits and 10 payloads. wich some of the exploit like `ssh-loign-test, PDF-exploit, and more 35 exploits`.

 How this tool works?
 -